 Deferred grades ("R") are assigned in individualized research courses such as A595 (Master's Essay Research) and A775 (Advanced Readings and Research).
-These courses are assigned an "R" instead of an Incomplete ("I").
+These courses are assigned an "R" instead of an Incomplete ("T").
 Courses which have been graded "R" are nonetheless counted as accumulating toward the degree credit total, and the appropriate letter grade replaces the "R" grade once the associated research or project has been completed.

-For more information, please consult the grading policy section of University Graduate School Bulletin.
+For more information, please consult the grading policy in the IU Graduate School Bloomington Bulletin.